SteveBarnett/human-centred/_more-accessible-products-actions/understand-the-pros-and-cons/be-ready-for-objections.md

 - **People with disabilities aren't our target market.** They're only a small group of users anyway.
 	- It's absurd to discriminate based on disability.
 We don't discriminate on other aspects of being a human.
-	- They are in our target market.
-Accessibility improvements help more than just people with disabilities.
+	- Accessibility improvements help more than just people with disabilities.
-	- Disability is a spectrum, not a binary.A disability can be permanent, temporary, or contextual.
+	- Disability is a spectrum, not a binary.
+A disability can be permanent, temporary, or contextual.
+	- People are living longer, so the aged population is increasing.
+Older people tend to benefit from accessibility and usability improvments.
+	- If People with Disabilities can't use the product as it is, of course they aren't!
 - **It’s difficult.** It takes too long.
 It’s easy to do ARIA wrong and make things worse.
 It's only realistic / practical / possible on small projects.
 We don't have support to do it.
 	- It can be difficult at first, but it's part of continuous professional development (like many other skills).
 It gets easier with practice.
 	- It can be done bit by bit.
 Small changes add up.
 It's mostly different work, not more work: making better choices earlier on.